 Colorado Child Abuse and Neglect Hotline Reporting System

-In 2012, Governor Hickenlooper announced a new child welfare plan – “Keeping Kids Safe and Families Healthy” – that detailed a common practice approach for Colorado’s 64 counties and two Tribal nations designed to strengthen the State’s child welfare system.
-The second phase of that plan included the development of a statewide hotline providing one number to report suspected child abuse or neglect, and a corresponding public awareness and prevention campaign.
+In 2012, a new child welfare plan – “Keeping Kids Safe and Families Healthy” – detailed a common practice approach for Colorado’s 64 counties and two Tribal nations designed to strengthen the State’s child welfare system.
+The plan included the development of a statewide hotline to provide one phone number to report suspected child abuse or neglect.

-House Bill 13-1271 was signed into law in May 2013, authorizing the creation of a steering committee tasked with developing:
+House Bill 13-1271, signed into law in May 2013, authorized the creation of a steering committee tasked with developing:

 - A recommendation and implementation plan for a statewide hotline reporting system